paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 61

-**Texto original:**
-A company is developing a two-tier web application on AWS.
-The company's developers have deployed the application on an Amazon EC2 instance that connects directly to a backend Amazon RDS database...

-**Tradução:**
 Uma empresa está desenvolvendo uma aplicação web de duas camadas na AWS.
 A aplicação conecta diretamente a um banco de dados RDS.

 **Resposta correta:**